godfather-ace/Google_ADK/README.md

 Artifacts used during Google's ADK Workshop.

 Steps:
-1. Make the necessary project
+1. Create a project folder (uv package is recommended, else mkdir)
 2. Create and activate a virtual environment
 3. Install the required libraries